Rong-Zou/Rong-Zou.github.io/_news/5_research_intern.md

 related_posts: false
 ---

-I'm now part of the Computer Vision Lab at Huawei Zurich Research Center, taking on the role of Computer Vision Research Intern, and I'm looking forward to the opportunities ahead.
+I'm now part of the Computer Vision Lab at Huawei Zurich Research Center, working as a Computer Vision & Machine Learning Research Intern.
+I’m excited about the opportunities ahead.
 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->